pjtunstall/filler/README.md

 ## Plan

+Strategy: Place the piece as close to the opponent's territory as possible, hence move our territory towards the opponent's and surround them.
+A refinement could be, after the opponet is immobilized, to try to pack our pieces in as small a space as possible; alternatively with as few holes as possible.

+Extract `place` from `anfield` as a trait method so that it can easily be swapped for a different strategy.

-I could keep a list of `piece::Point`s in own and opponent's territory, then iterate through them rather than checking all potential coordinates to place a piece.
+I could keep a list of `cell::Cell`s in own and opponent's territory, then iterate through them rather than checking all potential coordinates to place a piece.
 That might be faster at the start.
 Or it might be slower than iterating over all the coordinates, which are, after all, only numbers, not structs stored on the heap.
+(But think of clarity over speed for now; only think of speed if you have to.)

 Encapsulate access to grids as 1d arrays so there are fewer places for the calculation to go wrong.